 Whichever side you take in the “user behavior influences rankings” debate, getting more clicks can never be a bad thing, whether it supports SEO efforts or not.

 “What’s this got to do with reputation?” you ask.
-Well, while Google does not say they use clicks on listings based on their reviews when they describe how to rank in Google Maps, they do say they use reviews and positive ratings in their algorithm, as shown below.
+Well, while Google does not say they use clicks on listings based on their reviews when they describe Google Maps ranking, they do say they use reviews and positive ratings in their algorithm, as shown below.

 If a business does not have an active strategy for earning and improving reviews, it’s possible that over time rankings will plummet, and right along with them, leads.